US Bunker Demand Drop "as Much as 30%"

 Bunker demand has fallen, but not in all markets.
 File Image / Pixabay

-Bunker demand in the US may be dropped by as much as 20% to 30% in Q1, according to the International Bunker Industry Association (IBIA).
+Bunker demand in the US may have dropped by as much as 20% to 30% in Q1, according to the International Bunker Industry Association (IBIA).

 The assessment, which IBIA says is based on discussions with its members about COVID-19 impacts as at the end of April, indicates the US drop was particular prominent along the East Coast.